traefik/traefik/docs/configuration/backends/marathon.md

 # Marathon Provider

-Træfik can be configured to use Marathon as a provider.
+Traefik can be configured to use Marathon as a provider.

 See also [Marathon user guide](/user-guide/marathon).